top of page

 Stress

-Acupuncture can be a natural and healthier way to manage your stress than pharmaceutical medications.
-If you have been taking sleeping medications, anti-depressants, or tranquilizers to help manage stress, acupuncture treatments can help you decrease or eliminate the need for these medications, under your doctor’s supervision.
-You may even consider the addition of Chinese Herbal Medicine into the treatment program under the guidance of the acupuncturist.
+Acupuncture is a natural and healthier approach to stress management than pharmaceutical medications.
+If you've been taking sleeping medications, anti-depressants, or tranquilizers to manage stress, acupuncture can help reduce or eliminate the dependence on these medications, under your doctor's supervision.
+Additionally, supplementing acupuncture treatment with Chinese herbal medicine may aid in effective stress management.

 Depression

-Acupuncture treatment for depression will focus on circulating the Qi and balancing the flow of energy to relieve specific symptoms.
-Once your Qi is circulating properly and your energy levels are normalized, you can begin to have the strength to lift yourself back into the swing of life, leaving your depression behind.
+Acupuncture treatment for depression aims to restore Qi circulation and balance energy flow to relieve specific symptoms.
+Once your Qi is circulating smoothly and energy levels are stabilized, you may regain the strength to re-engage in daily activities, leaving depression in the past.

 Anxiety

-Acupuncture treatments for anxiety can use both body and auricular (ear) acupuncture.
-Body acupuncture points harmonize the Heart and Kidney and nourish the cooling Yin energy of these organs.
-Auricular points can effectively reduce anxiety; in some cases, retaining ear tacks or small magnetic balls at this auricular acupuncture point can prolong the effects between treatments.
+Acupuncture treatments for anxiety may involve both body and auricular (ear) acupuncture.
+Body acupuncture harmonizes the heart and kidney, and ear acupuncture points, when stimulated, can effectively reduce anxiety.
+In some cases, the use of ear tacks or small magnetic balls at specific ear acupuncture points can prolong the therapeutic effects between treatments.

 bottom of page